steve-crouch/course-material.old/software_project_management/continuous_integration/github_actions.md

 Now let's do something more useful.

 Navigate to the GitHub *Actions* tab and then click *New Workflow* (near the top left).
-This will let us start with a preset workflow containg many of the elements we are interested in.
+This will let us start with a preset workflow containing many of the elements we are interested in.

-Search for "python package" and select the following workflow by pressing *Configure*:
+Search for "Python package" sand select the following workflow by pressing *Configure*:

 ~~~
 Python package